-4. Primary admissions
+Primary admissions

 The process detailed in this section is for admissions for primary admissions.
-For further information on this process please contact Norfolk County Council Admissions - admissions@norfolk.gov.uk
+For further information on this process please contact NCC Authority Admissions, admissions@norfolk.gov.uk.

-4.1.
+2.14.
 Number of spaces (PAN)

-4.1.1.
+2.14.1.
 The academy has an agreed admission number of 80 per year.
 Infant classes (those where the majority of children will reach the age of 5, 6 or 7 during the academic year) will not contain more than 30 pupils with a single teacher unless they are admitted under limited exceptional circumstances as detailed in the admissions code.

-4.2.
+2.15.
 Application process

-- 4.2.1.
-Applications for the 2023 academic year begins 07/11/2022. - 4.2.2.
-To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA by the deadline, 15 January 2023 admissions@norfolk.gov.uk - 4.2.3.
+- 2.15.1.
+Applications for the 2024 academic year begins on 25th September 2023. - 2.15.2.
+To apply you need to complete the local authority's (LA) common application form (CAF) and submit this directly to the LA, admissions@norfolk.gov.uk, by the deadline, 15 January 2024. - 2.15.3.
 All offers of primary places will be made through the local authority (LA).
 The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
-All offers will be made on the primary national offer day (16 April or the next working day). - 4.2.4.
+All offers will be made on the primary national offer day (16 April or the next working day). - 2.15.4.
 By law, children must start statutory full-time education at the beginning of the term following their fifth birthday.
-Where admission is offered prior to compulsory age, parents may defer their child's entry until later in the academic year. - 4.2.5.
-Children born between 1 September and the end of February may start full-time no earlier than the beginning of the autumn term before their fifth birthday. - 4.2.6.
-Children born between 1 March and 31 August, may start part-time (mornings only) no earlier than the beginning of the autumn term before their fifth birthday and full-time at the beginning of the spring term before their fifth birthday.

-4.2.7.
-Our admissions policy allows / does not allow children to start at the academy earlier than the law requires.
+Where admission is offered prior to compulsory age, parents may defer their child's entry until later in the academic year. - 2.15.5.
+Children born between 1 September and the end of February may start full-time no earlier than the beginning of the autumn term before their fifth birthday. - 2.15.6.
+Children born between 1 March and 31 August, may start part-time (mornings only) no earlier than the beginning of the autumn term before their fifth birthday and full-time at the beginning of the spring term before their fifth birthday. - 2.15.7.
+Our admissions policy does not allow children to start at the academy earlier than the law requires.

-4.3.
+2.16.
 Selection criteria